 Acupuncture is widely practiced for relief or prevention of pain and for various other health conditions, according to the National Institutes of Health.
-Acupuncture is now considered to have potential clinical value for nausea and vomiting, low-back pain, neck pain, osteoarthritis and knee pain, tension headaches, migraines, and dental pain.
+Acupuncture is now considered to have potential clinical value for nausea and vomiting caused by chemotherapy or an after-effect of surgery, low-back pain, neck pain, osteoarthritis and knee pain, tension headaches, migraines, and dental pain.
 Limited evidence also suggests its potential in the treatment of other chronic pain disorders.

 Studies have documented acupuncture's effects, but they have not been able to fully explain how acupuncture works within the framework of the Western system of medicine.

 It is proposed that acupuncture produces its effects by the conduction of electromagnetic signals at a greater-than-normal rate, thus aiding the activity of pain-killing biochemicals, such as endorphins and immune system cells at specific sites in the body.
 In addition, studies have shown that acupuncture may alter brain chemistry by changing the release of neurotransmitters and neurohormones and affecting the parts of the central nervous system related to sensation and involuntary body functions, such as immune reactions and processes whereby a person's blood pressure, blood flow, and body temperature are regulated.